-- (R9) The M4 interface should support the ability to set threshold values for parameters 3, 4, and 5 listed in R8 to one or more interfaces terminating on the ATM NE. - (R10) The M4 interface should allow modification of the threshold value for the parameters 3, 4, and 5 listed in R8. - (R11) The M4 interface should support autonomous notifications by the ATM NE indicating threshold crossings for the parameters 3, 4 and 5 listed in R8. - (R12) The M4 interface should provide the ability to reset to zero each count of the performance parameters listed in R8. - (R13) The M4 interface should allow retrieval of history counts (thirty-two 15 minute counts) of the parameters listed in R8. - (R14) If the collection of data listed in R8 becomes suspect due to failures, testing routines, and reconfigurations of VPCs and/or VCCs, the ATM NE should mark such data as "suspect".
+- (R9) The M4 interface should support the ability to set threshold values for parameters 3 and 4 listed in R8 to one or more interfaces terminating on the ATM NE. - (R10) The M4 interface should allow modification of the threshold value for parameters 3 and 4 listed in R8. - (R11) The M4 interface should support autonomous notifications by the ATM NE indicating threshold crossings for the parameters 3 and $\,4\,$ listed in R8. - (R12) The M4 interface should provide the ability to reset to zero each count of the performance parameters listed in R8. - (R13) The M4 interface should allow retrieval of history counts (thirty-two 15 minute counts) of the parameters listed in R8. - (R14) If the collection of data listed in R8 becomes suspect due to failures, testing routines, and reconfigurations of VPCs and/or VCCs, the ATM NE should mark such data as "suspect".
 It should also be possible to retrieve information regarding whether the counts of parameters in R8 are suspect.
 [This is already being done for the other counts currently defined in the MIB, for example, (R) PM-11, (R) PM-22 in NE view(2).]